SkygearIO/chat-SDK-iOS/docs/UIKit/ConversationListView.md

 - `handleUserQueryResult(result:)`
 - `handleUserQueryError(error:)`

-Besides overriding the methods, you can also implement the Data Source to provide extra data for displaying a conversation.
+Besides overriding these methods, you can also implement some methods of SKYChatConversationListViewControllerDataSource to provide extra data for displaying a conversation.

-You may provide the avatar of the conversation as followed:
+For example, you may provide custom avatar of the conversation as followed:

 ```swift
 class ConversationListDemoViewController: SKYChatConversationListViewController {